manahil852/tsints/README.md

 ## should i use this

-idk, do you want to wait 5 seconds waiting for typescript to evaluate the parsing code?
+idk, do you want to spend 5 extra seconds every time you run tsc waiting for it to evaluate the parsing code?